sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules-run-time.md

     - If a job within a *Cycle Instruction* fails, then depending on the error handling in place, any cycles that would occur while an Order is in a *failed* state will be skipped.
   - Notification
     - For each failing Order instance of a Cyclic Order a Notification is created.
-    - For the single order of a Cyclic Workflow a single Notification is created.
+    - For the single Order of a Cyclic Workflow a single Notification is created.
   - Intervention
     - Any operations on Cyclic Orders are applied to all Order instances included, for example, resuming execution after failure.
 This results in parallel execution of Orders previously scheduled for execution in intervals.
     - For Cyclic Workflows there is a single Order that waits for user intervention.
 - Logging
-  - For each order instance of a Cyclic Order a separate entry is created in the [Order History](/history-orders) and in the [Task History](/history-tasks).
+  - For each Order instance of a Cyclic Order a separate entry is created in the [Order History](/history-orders) and in the [Task History](/history-tasks).
   - For a Cyclic Workflow there is a single entry in the Order History that is appended the log output of each cycle.
 Individual entries per job execution are added to the Task History.

 ## References